OpenZeppelin/defender-serverless/README.md

 ### Remove

-You can use `sls remove` to remove all defender resources defined in the `serverless.yml` file, with the exception of Relayers.
+You can use `sls remove` to remove all defender resources defined in the `serverless.yml` file.

+> Due to the nature of Relayers, these can only be deleted from the Defender UI directly, with the exception of relayer API keys.

 ### Logs

-You can use `sls logs --function <stack_resource_id> --data {...}` to retrieve the latest autotask logs for a given autotask stack resource ID (e.g. mystack.autotask-example-1).
+You can use `sls logs --function <stack_resource_id> --data {...}` to retrieve the latest autotask logs for a given autotask identifier (e.g. mystack.autotask-example-1).
 This command will run continiously and retrieve logs every 2 seconds.
 The `--data` flag is optional.

 ### Invoke

-You can use `sls invoke --function <stack_resource_id>` to manually run an autotask, given its stack resource ID (e.g. mystack.autotask-example-1).
+You can use `sls invoke --function <stack_resource_id>` to manually run an autotask, given its identifier (e.g. mystack.autotask-example-1).

-Each command has a standard output to a JSON object.
+> Each command has a standard output to a JSON object.